-The General Data Protection Regulation (GDPR), applicable since May 2018, gives the European Data Protection Authorities, now called the Supervisory Authorities, the power to serve administrative fines of up to €20 million or 4% of the global annual turnover of the precedent financial year, whichever is higher.
+The General Data Protection Regulation (GDPR), applicable since May 2018, gives the European Data Protection Authorities, since then called the Supervisory Authorities, the power to serve administrative fines of up to €20 million or 4% of the global annual turnover of the precedent financial year, whichever is higher.

 Although the Authorities may still take other actions such as issueing warning or order, the GDPR has drastically increased the maximum amount of the administrative fines (from less than one million to more than 20 million euros).

 However, depending on the seriousness of the breach, two different ceiling apply: